 Ongoing symptoms or long COVID

-Most people infected with COVID-19 will experience a mild to moderate viral illness with respiratory symptoms and recover without requiring special treatment.
-However for some people, COVID-19 can cause symptoms that last more than 4 weeks or months after the infection has gone.
+Most people infected with COVID-19 will experience a mild to moderate viral illness and recover without requiring special treatment.
+However, for some people, COVID-19 can cause symptoms that last more than 4 weeks or months after the infection has gone.
 This is sometimes called post-COVID-19 syndrome or long COVID.